-Will R. is the parent of a child with an eating disorder.
-He walked with his child through treatment at Veritas Collaborative and is now on a mission to give a voice – and an honest perspective – to eating disorder recovery.
+This is written by the parent of a child with an eating disorder.
+The author walked with his child through treatment at Veritas Collaborative and is now on a mission to give a voice – and an honest perspective – to eating disorder recovery.

 I listen to a lot of Christmas music.